Wednesday Night Rivalry: 2020–21 season (as Wednesday Night Hockey)

 Due to the COVID-19 pandemic, the start of the 2020–21 NHL season has been delayed to January 13, 2021, and all teams played a 56-game division-only schedule with the NHL temporarily realigning divisions to minimize travel as much as possible, with all seven Canadian teams playing one division due to COVID-19 cross-border travel restrictions imposed by the Government of Canada.

 NBCSN opened the season with a season-opening triple header on January 13, 2021 as part of Wednesday Night Hockey.
 19 different teams featured in 19 Wednesday Night Hockey matchups which will include a blend of Eastern, Western, and Canadian markets.
-Star players such as Connor McDavid, Auston Matthews, Alexander Ovechkin, Steven Stamkos, Sidney Crosby, Patrick Kane, Carey Price, David Pastrnak, Claude Giroux, and the #1 overall pick in the 2020 NHL Entry Draft, Alexis Lafreniere, will be featured in Wednesday Night Hockey.
+Star players such as Connor McDavid, Auston Matthews, Alexander Ovechkin, Steven Stamkos, Sidney Crosby, Patrick Kane, Carey Price, David Pastrnak, Claude Giroux, and the #1 overall pick in the 2020 NHL entry draft, Alexis Lafreniere, will be featured in Wednesday Night Hockey.
 14 out of the 19 Wednesday Night Hockey matchups will feature a team that made the 2020 Stanley Cup playoffs.
 However, not all games will be exclusive, unlike in previous seasons.

 NBC did not name a presumptive lead play-by-play voice following the retirement of Mike Emrick and chose to rotate between John Forslund and Kenny Albert.
 Eventually, Mike Tirico was added to the rotation starting with the Bruins-Flyers game on February 3.

 This was the final season of NBC broadcasting NHL games before the league's new American national television contracts with ESPN/ABC and TNT beginning with the 2021–22 season.
 TNT has largely maintained Wednesday night as the primary night for its coverage.
+Before NBC lost NHL rights, they announced that NBCSN would be shutting down at the end of 2021 (it was first confirmed on January 22).
+Wednesday Night Hockey coverage was planned to be shifted to USA Network, beginning with the 2021-22 NHL season.